Reinstall invites you to join us in revisiting PC gaming days gone by. Today, Ben explains why the Force is with Jedi Knight 2: Jedi Outcast.

 But Katarn is more than a lightsaber.
 He's conflicted, a former stormtrooper who becomes a Jedi.
 He remains one of the great Star Wars heroes, a Han Solo rogue but with Force powers.
 Who shot first?
 It doesn't matter when you can do a badass flip over a cantina table and roast a man with blue lightning.

 And it holds up.
 In fact, Jedi Knight II has actually improved with age.
 This is largely due to an active multiplayer community.
 Several modes are available, including capture the flag, free-for-all and team deathmatch, and all can be played with bots.
 Before each match you can customise your Force loadout, and the server host can even disable Force powers altogether if they choose.

 As the SDK was released soon after the game, mods are rife.
-Support was boosted last year when Raven, in memory of LucasArts being shut down by Disney, gave players the source code under the GNU GPLv2 licence.
-Anyone familiar with id Software’s Quake III: Team Arena should feel right at home.
+Support was boosted when Raven gave players the source code under the GNU GPLv2 licence.
+Anyone familiar with id Software's Quake III: Team Arena should feel right at home.

 For me, Jedi Outcast simply is Star Wars.
 What it was, and what it always wanted to be.
-It shone a decade ago and it hasn’t lost its lustre, thanks to an active multiplayer community and a massive library of mods.
-Raven’s 2002 classic remains the purest videogame take on the Star Wars universe, for me.
+It shone a decade ago and it hasn't lost its lustre, thanks to a massive library of mods.
+Raven's 2002 classic remains the purest videogame take on the Star Wars universe, for me.